eonx-com/easy-monorepo/packages/EasyPipeline/docs/middlewares.md

 This package comes with all the tools to allow your middleware to log information for each step of your pipeline, this can be really handy for debugging purposes.
-In order to allow your middleware to log information, it must implement the `StepTheFkUp\EasyPipeline\Interfaces\MiddlewareLoggerAwareInterface` so that the pipeline know your middleware requires the `StepTheFkUp\EasyPipeline\Interfaces\MiddlewareLoggerInterface` instance.
+In order to allow your middleware to log information, it must implement the `LoyaltyCorp\EasyPipeline\Interfaces\MiddlewareLoggerAwareInterface` so that the pipeline know your middleware requires the `LoyaltyCorp\EasyPipeline\Interfaces\MiddlewareLoggerInterface` instance.

 The `MiddlewareLoggerInterface` defines one method `log(string $middleware, $content): void`, the first `$middleware` parameter is to categorise the `$content` under a single identifier, it can be any string you want.

-This package provides you with the `StepTheFkUp\EasyPipeline\Traits\MiddlewareLoggerAwareTrait` which defines the setter for the `MiddlewareLoggerInterface` and also the `log($content, ?string $middleware = null)` method to easily log content.
+This package provides you with the `LoyaltyCorp\EasyPipeline\Traits\MiddlewareLoggerAwareTrait` which defines the setter for the `MiddlewareLoggerInterface` and also the `log($content, ?string $middleware = null)` method to easily log content.
 The `$middleware` parameter is optional, when it is not set the trait will default it to your middleware class name.
 The trait is a convenient way of allowing your middleware to log content but if you do not like using traits you're free